-Another case of losing subscription arises when a user clicks on Block or Disallow.
+Another case of losing a subscription arises when a user clicks on Block or Disallow.
 In such cases, the opt-in will never appear for the user again.

-Consider a situation where the user lands on your website again, likes the product, but there is no way to subscribe to your website.
+Consider a situation where the user lands on your website again, and likes the product, but there is no way to subscribe to your website.
 To make sure that users get an opportunity to subscribe to your web push, you can use the Get Notification widget.
 This allows the users to receive the opt-ins again.
 Have a look at the right edge of the website: